On a Class of Martingale Problems on Banach Spaces: Stochastic integration and mild solutions

-We now address the question whether weakly mild (equivalently, weak) solutions of \eqref{eq.sde} satisfy \eqref{eq.solmild} also in a `strong' sense, i.e.\ without testing against functionals $x^*$.
-To be more precisely, we want to know whether for all $t \geq 0$ the $\cL (H, E)$-valued process $s \mapsto S(t-s)G(X(s))$ is stochastically integrable (in a sense to be made precise below) and we have, almost surely,

 We begin by recalling some facts about stochastic integration of operator-valued processes.
 For time being, $B$ denotes a general separable Banach space and $H$ a separable Hilbert space.
-We also fix a probability space $(\Omega, \Sigma , \P)$ and, defined on this space, an $H$-cylindrical Wiener process $W_H$, adapted to a filtration $\FF := (\cF_t)_{t\geq 0}$.
-Fix $T>0$.
+We also fix a stochastic basis $(\Omega, \Sigma, \FF, \P)$ satisfying the usual condition on which an $H$-cylindrical Wiener process with respect to $\FF$ is defined.

 An \emph{elementary process} is a process $\Phi : [0,T]\times \Omega \to \cL (H,B)$ of the form

 where $0\leq t_0 < \cdots < t_N\leq T$, $A_{1n}, \cdots, A_{Mn} \in \cF_{t_{n-1}}$ are disjoint for all $n$ and the vectors $h_1, \cdots, h_K$ are orthonormal in $H$.
 If $\Phi$ does not depend on $\omega$ we also say that $\Phi$ is an \emph{elementary function}.
 For an elementary process, the \emph{stochastic integral} $\int_0^T\Phi (t)\, dW_H(t)$ is defined by